Palestinian genocide allegations

 On 29 December 2023, South Africa filed a case against Israel at the International Court of Justice, alleging that Israel's conduct in Gaza during the 2023 war amounted to genocide.
 South Africa asked the ICJ to issue provisional measures, including ordering Israel to halt its military campaign in Gaza.
 The Israeli government agreed to defend itself at the ICJ proceedings, while also denouncing South Africa's actions as "disgraceful" and accusing it of abetting "the modern heirs of the Nazis".
 South Africa's case has been supported by a number of countries.
 On 26 January 2024, the ICJ issued a preliminary ruling finding that the claims in South Africa's filing were "plausible" and issued an order to Israel requiring them to take all measures within their power to prevent acts of genocide and to allow basic humanitarian services into Gaza.
-In March 2024, the UN special rapporteur on the situation of human rights in the occupied Palestinian territories, Francesca Albanese, issued a report stating that there were "reasonable grounds to believe that the threshold indicating the commission" of acts of genocide had been met.
-Israel rejected the report.

 Israel and the United States have rejected the assertion that the former is engaging in genocide.
 While some scholars describe Palestinians as victims of genocide, others argue that what took place was ethnic cleansing, politicide, spaciocide, cultural genocide or similar.
 (Note: The designation of genocide can also be dependent on the specific event talked about, as an example while Ilan Pappé does not consider the Nakba an act of genocide, he considers Israel's actions against Gaza in the Second Intifada and the 2008–2009 Gaza War, acts of genocide.)
-Some critics of the accusation have argued that charges of Israel committing genocide are commonly made by anti-Zionists with the aim of delegitimising or demonising Israel.
+Some critics of the accusation have argued that charges of Israel committing genocide are commonly made by anti-Zionists with the aim of demonising or delegitimising Israel.